TREES is a make believe forest in motion, a digital fairytale to get lost inside – and belong to.

 TREES is a make believe digital forest to step into and become one with the trees.
 The forest moves and allures you into the shadows.
 You enter the woods and dwell into a thrill.
 Uncertain figures dances among the trees and link themselves to your shadow, lend you some moves, and set-up the pace.
 You follow your mood, show them your moves, shadow them while they shadow you.
 And off you go, stumble and crawl, tiptoe and roll, bundle up in a pile, spread apart, toss your limbs, leap and run, then lie quietly down and rest for a while.
 Carefully, one move after the next, you dwell into choreography, inside and around yourselves and each other.

 TREES is a crowd in motion paving for receptive participation.
 A reciprocal event shaped by visitors, dancers, music, shadows and the forest tuning each other in.
-Choreography made of perceiving and responding – a place that mobilizes our senses and where dancing is a way of sharing.
+Choreography made of perceiving and responding, and a place where dancing is a way of sharing.

 TREES is performed for, with and by smaller groups of 15 to 20 visitors per event with the leading assistance of ccap dancers, and lasts around 40 minutes.
 No previous dancing experience is required.
 The event is open to the general public from age 4, and a special version is available for children from age 2 as well as for people with different dis-abilities.
 TREES can also be presented as a site installation without dancers.
 TREES is much appreciated as interactive space for DJ sets (rave into the forest).

 TREES is an interactive version of the ccap production ”cut-outs & trees” commissioned by ENPARTS (European Network Performing Arts) premiered at the Venice Biennale June 2010, performed at Dance Umbrella in London, MADE Festival in Umeå and recurrently at Dansens Hus in Stockholm.

 Choreography Cristina Caprioli

 Performers 2011 2012 Anja Arnquist, Linda Blomqvist, Emelie Johansson, Madeleine Lindh, Cecilia Olsen

 Performers 2014 2015 Philip Berlin, Louise Dahl (2015), Marcus Doverud (2015), pavleheidler, Emelie Johansson, Madeleine Lindh, Stina Nyström (2014), Louise Perming, Pontus Petterson